Are you completely forgiven or partly forgiven?

 “But Paul, if I sin I should make amends.
 It’s only right.”

-Yes, you should, but you’re fooling yourself if you think you can do that which Christ has done.
-The sinless Lamb of God paid an enormous price to carry your sin.
+It’s always a good idea to clean up our messes, but you’re fooling yourself if you think you can do that which Christ has done.
+The sinless Lamb of God paid a high price to carry your sin.
 Can you pay the same price?

 Last week I neglected to put money into my account before my electricity bill went out.
 The bill bounced and a small oversight led to a big headache.
 There were letters.
 There were phone calls.
 There was a bank fee.